 - Contaminated or mutilated currency

-It is important that your institution follows these guidelines carefully, because if you don’t, your deposit may be rejected by the servicing Federal Reserve Bank and returned to your institution at your expense, or differences associated with errors may be charged to your institution.
+Following these guidelines carefully will help ensure your deposits are not rejected by the servicing Federal Reserve Bank and returned to your institution, at your expense.
 The guide is a supplement to the Cash Services Manual of Procedures (CSMOP) (PDF) and does not include all requirements.

-The guide was revised in March of this year, and is also available in a printable format (PDF) so you can keep a hard copy handy.
+The DVRG is also available in printable format (PDF), so print it out and keep a hard copy handy.